ddeyalla/Crystma-Bot/README.md

 # Crystma-Bot

-A Telegram bot for cryptocurrencies.
+A Telegram bot for cryptocurrencies and Stock Market.

 ## WORK-IN-PROGRESS
 1) Shows cryptocurrency prices and details in INR